 Then the land enjoyed quiet for 40 years.

 Deborah ruled for forty years and after the death of Deborah the Israelites again did evil in the eyes of God.
-This time of seven years were God gave them into the hands of the Midianites was one of about seven cycles were the Israelites again did evil in the eyes of God.
+During this time of seven years were God gave them into the hands of the Midianites was one of about seven cycles were the Israelites again did evil in the eyes of God.